Iron rich food is critical for our health but 33% of us are iron deficient. In menstruating women it’s way higher.

 If you found it helpful please do bookmark and share.
 And I would love to hear about your feedback.

-For more simple practical health tips do check out my natural remedy guides including :
+For more simple practical health tips do check out these guides :

 Photos: Various seeds , nuts seeds , pumpkin seeds, Spinach leaves in a wooden bowl, Glass bowl with cottage cheese, nuts and flax seeds , Dried apricots, raisins and dates in white masks on a black background by Marco Verch under Creative Commons 2.0